 - Flip Illusion is one of the most classical types of illusions.
-We define this illusion as consisting of a single 2D prime image, which is interpreted as some object when viewed upright (the first derived image $d_1$ ) and as another object when viewed upside-down (the second derived image $d_2$ ). - Rotation Overlay Illusion is a minimal type of illusion involving multiple prime images.
+We define this illusion as consisting of a single 2D prime image, which is interpreted as some object when viewed upright (derived image 1) and as another object when viewed upside-down (derived image 2). - Rotation Overlay Illusion is a minimal type of illusion involving multiple prime images.
 This illusion is based on two square light-filtering 2D prime images, one base and one rotator.
-The rotator image is rotated with 0, 90, 180, and 270 degree angles and superimposed on the base image; each rotation yields a derived image interpreted as a different object (see Fig. 4). - Hidden Overlay Illusion is introduced to push the boundaries of the prime-to-derived relationship, in which four light-filtering prime images, each of which is interpretable on its own, may be merged to obtain a fifth hidden image.
-Here the modeled view process for the first four derived images is simply the identity function; the view process for the fifth is the product of the four prime images (see Fig. 5).
+The rotator image is rotated with 0, 90, 180, and 270 degree angles and superimposed on the base image; each rotation yields a derived image interpreted as a different object. - Hidden Overlay Illusion is introduced to push the boundaries of the prime-to-derived relationship, in which four light-filtering prime images, each of which is interpretable on its own, maybe merged to obtain a fifth hidden image.
+Here the modeled view process for the first four derived images is simply the identity function; the view process for the fifth is the product of the four prime images.
+The Hidden Overlay Illusion demonstrated in real life.
+Please note that these are all real photographs.

 We select these illusion styles to cover varying set cardinalities for prime images and arrangement processes.
 The arrangement process relevant to each illusion is presented in Tab.
-1. We also present photographs of real-world fabrications for each illusion type in Fig. 1, Fig. 4 and Fig. 5.
+1.

+3.4.
+Learning Process